vladimiryardan/Taffy-Wiki/Taffy1.0-Getting-Started.md

 }
 ```

+>Note: The namespacing of Taffy's metadata attributes, such as `taffy_uri` is supported using two formats: underscores ("taffy_uri"), and colons ("taffy:uri").
+The latter is preferred, but not supported in CF9.01 script component syntax, which is why the former was added.

 * Each Resource CFC extends `taffy.core.resource`.

 * Each Resource CFC should implement _at least 1_ of 4 methods: **get**, **post**, **put**, and **delete**.
 As you may have guessed, these map directly to the HTTP verb used by the api consumer to make the request.<br/>